umbertocollodel/umbertocollodel/README.md

 🔬 Research experience at the International Monetary Fund, OECD, Central Bank of Malta and freelance in the field of clinical psychology.

 🌱 Enjoy learning always something new.
-I just completed an IBM Certification for Data Science in SQL
+I am now following a Neural Network and Deep Learning course in R.

 📚 Books with a magic realism (Murakami, Garcia Marquez), zen theme (Salwater Buddha, anyone?) or hisotrical fiction (Wu ming).

 🏊‍♂️ Sport enthusiast.
 Swimming,climbing, beach volley, etc., you name it.
+Just started a boxing course.

 ⛰️ If you don't find me, I am unwinding in the nature.